-From July 25th 2016, during the rainy season, Jacob was on the ground embedded in Mubarak and Abdallah's family compound in the busy city of Tamale in Northern Ghana.
-Jacob also spent time living with the farmers families in the rural areas of Ghana giving him time to build the relationships needed with the Ghanaian team.
+From July 25th 2016, during the rainy season, for one month founder/CEO Jacob Vahr was on the ground embedded in manager/agronomist Mubarak's family compound in the busy city of Tamale in Northern Ghana.
+Jacob also spent time living with the farmers' families and sleeping in their huts in the rural areas of Ghana giving him time to build the relationships needed with the Ghanaian team including its field officers and building a trust based organisation.

-The management in Ghana, Ibrahim, Mubarak and Abdallah are related by kin and have been working together on multiple projects since they were teenagers.
-They have successfully co-founded a non-profit organisation called Grooming dot org, training youth in entrepreneurship and development sponsored by the Danish Youth Forum. eGro is paying for their internet, stationary, phone and the use of the office facilities of Grooming dot org.
+The management in Ghana, Mubarak built the organisation with a deceased friend/brother lbrahim, he died in march of 2020, he was the first member of the management team and first contact to Copenhagen.
+They had been working together on multiple projects since they were teenagers.
+They have successfully co-founded more than non-profit organisations, firstly Grooming dot org, an organisation training youth in entrepreneurship and development sponsored by the Danish Youth Forum.
+These organisations continue to have small activities during the year outside of eGros scope, but are supported by eGro as we took over paying for their internet, stationary, phone and the use of the office facilities Tamale from 2016-2019.